vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-sovereign-commonwealth-money.md

 Western global bankers.
 This bank was established five months before
     Gaddafi was killed and his regime fell in October 2011.
 The power to create new money was turned over to the global private banking sector.
-This was called, _“bringing Libya in line with international_ _banking standards.”_ 21
+This was called, _“bringing Libya in line with international banking standards.” <sup>21</sup>_

 Yes, Gaddafi was a crazy guy who did some terrible things.
 While Gaddafi’s failings might fill a book, he also did some wonderful